-The values of preservation, conservation, sustainability and quality animal care and husbandry are not just the current fad for Connolly Ranch, but the fundamental way we do business.
+The values of preservation, online conservation, buy sustainability and quality animal care and husbandry are not just the current fad for Connolly Ranch, illness but the fundamental way we do business.
 Throughout our long history, we have worked to be good stewards of the land and the herd, believing that ranchers and conservationists are natural allies.
 Improving land and habitat management practices is an ongoing endeavor for us.

 Using herd size limits, rotational grazing, management of natural water sources and fencing, we work to prevent over grazing and protect environmentally sensitive areas.
 Over the years, we have participated in several wildlife habitat, range land management and animal care projects and programs with the California Department of Fish and Wildlife, U.S. Fish and Wildlife Service, University of California researchers and more.
 Some of the programs include:

 - UC Santa Cruz Golden Eagle Habitat study